Learn about the new Emergency Supplemental Paid Sick Leave Law (SB 95) available January 1 through December 16, 2021.

 - Workload assignments of other types (for example, Employment Service Agreements, Personal Service Agreements, and so on) do not count toward the FTE requirement for medical and dental benefits.

 Note: It is your responsibility to monitor your eligibility and to enroll in benefits if you choose to enroll in benefits.
 The Employee Benefits Department will not notify you regarding gaining benefits eligibility.

-*Assignments which begin later in the semester qualify provided the TCS is in place by the deadline and all other eligibility criteria are met.
+*Assignments that begin later in the semester qualify provided the TCS is in place by the deadline and all other eligibility criteria are met.

 If you do not meet the above eligibility requirements or are otherwise interested in individual (self-paid) medical or dental insurance, assistance is available through Keenan & Associates.
 KeenanDirect is a one-stop source to the Covered California Exchange and direct access to all major California carriers and health plans outside the Exchange.
 KeenanDirect offers assistance with other types of insurance coverage as well, such as vision and life insurance.

-Download the Keenan Direct Brochure (PDF) to learn more.
+Download the Keenan Direct Brochure to learn more.